 Club La Santa aims to stay at the forefront of sustainable tourism.

-Club La Santa fulfils the Spanish national standards for sustainable construction and in the field of technology, Club La Santa also has the best technology in terms of achieving the goal of energy efficiency and savings in the long term.
+Club La Santa fulfils the Spanish national standards for sustainable construction and also has the best technology in terms of achieving the goal of energy efficiency and savings in the long term.

 Club La Santa opened in 1983, and in 2003 a request was made for an expansion of the facilities.
-It took 11 years before this was implemented and built - mostly because of bureaucratic obstacles.
+It took 11 years before this was approved and built, mostly due to bureaucratic obstacles.
 However, those barriers had the advantage that in the intervening period, the Spanish property market developed and matured.

 Below are some measurements that have contributed to us having achieved ENERGY CERTIFICATION "A".

-The heat from these renewable energy sources is used to heat the two new 50m swimming pools, to heat the new suites and also to generate hot water for the existing hotel.
-During the hotter seasons, this energy can be converted into cold and used to supply air conditioning in the new suites.
+The heat from these renewable energy sources is used to heat the two new 50m swimming pools, the new suites and also to generate hot water for the existing hotel.
+During the hotter seasons, this energy can be converted into cold and used to supply air conditioning to the new suites.

-Club La Santa has 855 m2 (407) solar panels, located on the roof of the hall, on top of the squash hall and various other buildings.
+Club La Santa has 855 m2 (407) solar panels, located on the roof of the south hall, on top of the squash courts and various other buildings.
 The energy generated, is used to produce hot water for domestic use as well as for heating the 50m swimming pools.